aboutcode-org/aboutcode-toolkit/REFERENCE.rst

 ::

     --version        Show the version and exit.
-    --help       Show this message and exit.
+    -h, --help       Show this message and exit.

 **Commands:**